ansys/pyfluent/doc/source/getting_started/installation.rst

 To benefit fully from using PyFluent, you must have a licensed copy of Ansys Fluent installed.
 All versions of PyFluent support Fluent 2022 R2 and later.

+PyFluent uses an environment variable to locate your Ansys installation.

-The Windows installation of Ansys Fluent automatically sets the required environment variables so that PyFluent can find the Ansys Fluent installation.
-Using Fluent 2024 R2 installed in the default directory as an example, the installer automatically sets the ``AWP_ROOT242`` environment variable to point to ``C:\Program Files\ANSYS Inc\v242`` by default.
+On Windows, the Ansys installer sets the environment variable.
+For instance, the Ansys 2024R2 installer sets the ``AWP_ROOT242`` environment variable to point to ``C:\Program Files\ANSYS Inc\v242`` if you accept the default installation location.

-On Linux, the required environment variable is not set automatically, and can be set for the current user in the current shell session.
-E.g.:
+**On Linux, the environment variable is not set automatically.** It can be set for the current user in the current shell session as follows:

 .. code:: console